IntersectMBO/ouroboros-network/README.md

 ### Work progress

-On a biweekly basis we publish updates on [cardano-updates].
+On a biweekly basis, we publish updates on [cardano-updates].
 We are also tracking our current work in the [Ouroboros Network Project][ouroboros-network-project].
 Our quarterly goals are published in the [Cardano Node Product Backlog][cardano-node-backlog].